lara-martin/interactive-fiction-class/homeworks/planning/sabre.md

 	* Copy and paste each plan that you get (printed at the end of the output when you run the Java command) into a word document.

 2. (2 pts) Do the above plans differ a lot from the actions someone would take when playing the interactive fiction version of Action Castle?
 (1-3 sentences)
-3. (2 pts) Give the characters their own utility that is consistent with their attributes/personality in the game.
-You might need to add *consenting* and *observing* into the actions to have this work properly.
+3. ~~(2 pts) Give the characters their own utility that is consistent with their attributes/personality in the game.~~ 2 free points
-	* Copy and paste what your utilities are and what the resulting plan is into your word document.
+	* ~~Copy and paste what your utilities are and what the resulting plan is into your word document.~~
 4. (2 pts) Now that you've added character utility, change the `walk()` action to allow all characters to walk around, not just the Player.
 	* Copy and paste the resulting plan & share your impressions on how the story has changed.
 4. (2 pts) Does adjusting the characters' utilities result in a more interesting story?
 If so, why?
 If not, why not?
 (2-3 sentences)